warlookq3/edx-documentation/en_us/install_operations/source/ecommerce/additional_features/create_coupons.rst

    * **Usage Limitations**: The way the discount or enrollment codes that are associated with your coupon can be used.
 Options are **Can be used once by one customer**, **Can be used once by multiple customers**, or **Can be used multiple times by multiple customers**.
+Depending on what you select for this field, one of the following additional fields appears.

      * **Number of codes**: This field is visible if you select **Can be used once by one customer**.
 This value specifies the number of individual discount or enrollment codes you want to create.
 The value must be 1 or greater.
 Make sure that you create enough discount or enrollment codes so that each person receives one code.
+     * **Number of Code Usages**: This field is visible if you select **Can be used once by multiple customers**.
+This value specifies the number of times that different customers can apply the coupon code.
+Each customer can use the coupon code only one time.
+This value must be 1 or greater.

    * **Code**: This field is visible if you select **Can be used once by multiple customers** or **Can be used multiple times by multiple customers**.